 Check out our spectators’ guide for everything you need to know!

-If you’re looking for Chicago Marathon parking, use SpotHero to reserve your spot in advance.
-Check out the Chicago Marathon parking page to compare locations and prices.
+If you’re looking for parking near the Chicago Marathon start line or along the race route, use SpotHero to reserve your spot in advance.
+Check out the SpotHero marathon parking page to compare locations and prices.
 You can also download the SpotHero app for iPhone or Android.

 No Parking Zones along the course begin at 1:00 a.m. on Sunday, October 10.
 For full details, check out the No Parking signs in your area.
 Street closures along the route will occur between 7:00 a.m. and 3:30 p.m.
 The roads in Grant Park will be closed longer.